NRT-DSEER/intro-programming-2021/README.md

 ### How to ask for help:
 - Go to the office hours of any of the TAs
-- If you need help outside of class time or office hours, contact one of the TAs via their preferred communication channel (listed under their name).
+- If you need help outside of class time or office hours, contact one of the TAs via slack.
 They will respond during their office hours.
 - During class, post to your slack channel and your TA will respond in real time

 ### Recordings: